 Ann Pancake’s Appalachia

-The novelist discusses the abused mythologies of Appalachia—and the space between documentation and creation.
+The novelist discusses the abused mythologies of coal country—and the space between documentation and creation.

 The first time I came across Ann Pancake’s fiction was a live reading.
 I didn’t go to hear her.
 I’d never even heard of her or her books.
 But once Ann started reading one of the stories from Given Ground, her prize-winning debut collection, I was stunned.
 I might have actually gaped.
 Every aspect of good writing was on full display—distinctive characters negotiated great challenges with full and flawed humanity.
 But what got me to literally skinch to the front of my seat was her language.
 Remarkably fresh and vivid, Pancake’s stories ride on the power of a human voice.
 I couldn’t believe how embodied her images were, how authentically her characters talked.
 I didn’t think she could sustain such edgy writing.
 But she did and does.